7 Dangerous Health Risks of PPIs

 In a study published this year, 2017, researchers from St. Louis, Missouri conducted an observational study at the U.S. Department of Veteran Affairs and found that patients who took PPIs had an increased risk of death which correlated with their duration of PPI use (19) (20).

-Though the study looked at mostly older white males in the U.S. and does not necessarily indicate causation, we can still extract an important guideline: patients should not take PPIs indefinitely if it does not improve their symptoms.
+Though the study looked at mostly older white males in the U.S. and does not necessarily indicate causation, we can still extract an important logical guideline: patients should not take PPIs indefinitely if it does not improve their symptoms.

 Your life may depend on it.